johnwargo/eleventy-plugin-starter/readme.md

 }
 ```

+By the way, that plugin is written in TypeScript, so you can use it as an example for TypeScript-driven Eleventy plugins.

 ***

 You can find information on many different topics on my [personal blog](http://www.johnwargo.com).
 Learn about all of my publications at [John Wargo Books](http://www.johnwargobooks.com).